Remote Staking via XCM¶

 const api = await ApiPromise.create({ provider: provider });

-// Fetch the your existing number of delegations and the collators existing delegations
+// Fetch your existing number of delegations

-let delegatorInfo = await api.query.parachainStaking.delegatorState(
+const delegatorInfo = await api.query.parachainStaking.delegatorState(

 );